UPDATED: JULY 05, 2023 | 3 MIN READ

 Example of an embedded deductible

-Suppose your deductible amount is $3,500 with a family deductible of $7,000.
+Suppose your deductible is $3,500 with a family deductible of $7,000.
 If your spouse becomes injured and expenses exceed $3,500, your spouse meets the individual deductible.
 The rest of the medical costs for the year are covered.

 Out-of-pocket maximum (OOPM)